 With remote access to the computer, scammers can perform various tasks.
 For example, they can download and install malicious software such as ransomware, Trojans, or other high-risk malware.
 They might also be able to steal various personal information (passwords, credit card details, and other sensitive details).

 In any case, providing scammers/cyber criminals with remote access to your computer can lead to serious problems.
 For example, data and monetary loss, identity theft, problems relating to privacy, browsing safety, and so on.
 Therefore, ignore these scam pages.

-Note that people usually do not visit these pages intentionally - they are opened by installed potentially unwanted applications (PUAs).
+Note that people usually do not visit these pages intentionally - they are opened by installed unwanted applications.

-PUAs usually collect browsing-related information and display ads.
-Typically, they collect details such as entered search queries, addresses of visited web pages, geolocations, IP addresses, and so on, however, some PUAs can record personal, sensitive information as well.
+Apps of this kind usually collect browsing-related information and display ads.
+Typically, they collect details such as entered search queries, addresses of visited web pages, geolocations, IP addresses, and so on, however, some rogue apps can record personal, sensitive information as well.

 If clicked, these open dubious pages or execute scripts that cause download/installation of unwanted apps.

 |Fake Claim||Detection of an error and malware on the visitor's computer.|